GUIDE

 • Employees

-These example of hierarchical organization charts serve as a guide to create an organization chart by providing a pre -established structure which can be adapted to your organization.
-They make it possible to visualize the distribution of responsibilities and tasks in a clear and structured manner.
+These hierarchical organizational chart examples serve as a guide for creating an organizational chart by providing a pre-established structure that can be adapted to your organization.
+They allow you to visualize the distribution of responsibilities and tasks in a clear and structured way.

 Business organization charts available online can be downloaded and personalized according to your requirements, helping you make an organizational diagram that is both aesthetic and operational.
 This type of organizational benchmark is particularly useful for drawing inspiration and for training in the creation of organization charts.